Cornellio/ip_weather/README.md

 ## Weather Forecast Tool

 A small project used to experiment with JSON data and interact with web APIs.
-The script will fetch the weather forecast for a given IP address using the DarkSky weather API.
-The location of the given IP will be fetched using ipinfo.io.
+The script will fetch the weather forecast for a given IP address using the DarkSky weather API (https://darksky.net) .
+The location of the given IP will be fetched using https://ipinfo.io/.

 ## Requirements